-Document refere nce:- NSP/007/020 Document Type:- - Code of Practice Version:- 2.0 Date of Issue: - January 2019 Page:- 6 of 10
+Document reference:- NSP/007/020 Document Type:- Code of Pract ice Version:- 3.0 Date of Issue:- July 2024 Page:- 6 of 9

-Where necessary and specifically requested by Northern Powergrid, the structure shall be equipped with a metal clad distribution board complying to BS EN 60439-3 or equivalent, supplied by a suitably rated separately controlled and isolatable circuit, to supply suitable lighting, emergency lighting in accordance with the Energy Networks Association Engineering Recommendation S2/4 1976 Limitations of Fire Risk in Substations at 132kV and Below and in Enclosed Cableways, as well as electrical sockets with IP ratings appropriate to the relevant environment, using suitably rated MCB's and RCD's.
+Networks Association Engineering Recommendation S2/4 1976 Limitations of Fire Risk in Substations at 132kV and Below and in Enclosed Cableways, as well as electrical sockets with IP ratings appropriate to the relevant environment, using suitably rated MCB's and RCD's.
 Consideration shall be made to the position of the wiring and fixtures in regards to removable panels, hatches and doors and all electrical installation shall be carried by a fully qualified electrician in accordance with the current edition of British Standard BS 7671 "Requirements for Electrical Installations.
 IET Wiring Regulations.

 When considering whether to install a transformer sound attenuation enclosure, a noise impact assessment survey should be carried out to show what the effect of the substation noise would be throughout that area, on the existing background noise levels.
-This should ideally include a 3D topographical predictive noise study usind a computer program such as CADNA or its' equivalent that includes sound levels shown in one third octaves and pay particular attention to tones commonly associated with transformer noise and should include noise measurements made at particular times of the day or night when the nuisance is likely to be most perceptible.
+This should ideally include a 3D topographical predictive noise study using a computer program such as CADNA or its' equivalent that includes sound levels shown in one third octaves as a minimum method of tonal analysis and pay particular attention to tones commonly associated with transformer noise and should include noise measurements made at particular times of the day or night when the nuisance is likely to be most perceptible.